Table Mountain: History

 Between 1896 and 1907, five dams, the Woodhead, Hely-Hutchinson, De Villiers, Alexandria and Victoria reservoirs, were opened on the Back Table to supply Cape Town's water needs.
 A ropeway ascending from Camps Bay via Kasteelspoort ravine was used to ferry materials and manpower (the anchor points at the old top station can still be seen).
 There is a well-preserved steam locomotive from this period housed in the Waterworks Museum at the top of the mountain near the Hely-Hutchinson dam.
 It had been used to haul materials for the dam across the flat top of the mountain.
 Cape Town's water requirements have since far outpaced the capacity of the dams and they are no longer an important part of the water supply.

 Arguments for a national park on the Cape Peninsula, centred on Table Mountain, began in earnest in the mid-1930s.
 Following a big fire in 1986, the Cape Times started a 'save the mountain' campaign, and in 1989 the Cape Peninsula Protected Natural Environment (CPPNE) area was established.
 However, environmental management was still bedeviled by the fragmented nature of land ownership on the Peninsula.
-Following another big fire in 1991, Attorney General Frank Kahn was appointed to reach consensus on a plan for rationalizing management of the CPPNE.
+Following another big fire in 1991, Attorney General Frank Kahn was appointed to reach consensus on a plan for rationalising management of the CPPNE.
 In 1995, Prof. Brian Huntley recommended that SANParks be appointed to manage the CPPNE, with an agreement signed in April 1998 to transfer around 39,500 acres to SANParks.
 On 29 May 1998, then-president Nelson Mandela proclaimed the Cape Peninsula National Park.
 The park was later renamed to the Table Mountain National Park.